Statistical Inference for H\"usler-Reiss Graphical Models Through Matrix Completions: Matrix completion problems

 \begin{proposition} \provenLabel{prop:completeGeneral} Let $G = (V,E)$ be a connected graph and let $\GammaO \in \ROdd$ be specified on $G$, such that there exists a fully specified \CND{} matrix that agrees with $\GammaO$ on the entries $(i,j) \in \Ebar$.
 Then there exists a unique \CND{} matrix $\Gamma$ that solves the matrix completion problem \cref{eq:matrixCompletionProblem} for $\GammaO$ and $G$. \end{proposition}

 This result provides the same theoretical existence of a unique solution as \cref{prop:completeDecomposable} and allows the definition of the following mapping.
-We use the notation $\restrictTo{\Gamma}{G} \in \ROdd$ to denote the restriction of a fully specified matrix $\Gamma$ to the entries corresponding to a graph $G = (V, E)$, in the sense
+We use the notation $\restrictTo{\Gamma}{G} \in \ROdd$ to denote the restriction of a fully specified matrix $\Gamma$ to a graph $G = (V, E)$, in the sense

 \begin{definition} For a connected graph $G=(V,E)$ let $ \mathring\Dcal_G = \setM{ \lr{\restrictTo{\Gamma'}{G}} }{ \Gamma' \in \Dcal_d } $ be the restriction of \CND{} matrices to $G$.
 The function

 maps a partial matrix $\GammaO \in \mathring\Dcal_G$ to its unique completion $\Gamma$ satisfying the matrix completion problem in \cref{def:matrixCompletionProblem} with respect to $G$. \end{definition}